akhilayyagari/AES128/README.md

 The wizard generates a kernel.xml file to match the software function prototype and behaviour specified in the wizard.

+Once the vivdao launches, make the below changes

-> A set of pregerated Vivado core files are available in the repository under the vivado directory.
-Copy these files from the repository and replace in the <project_name>/vivado_rtl_kernel/<kernel_name>/import directory.
+> A set of pregerated Vivado files are available in the repository under the vivado directory.
+Copy these files from the repository and replace in the "project_name"/vivado_rtl_kernel/"kernel_name"/import directory.
 > After copying the vivado files, select the add files option and load the AES128 IP Core files into the project.

 The block diagram of the design looks like as shown below,